 Many of our patients are amazed at the new colours they see, and describe the lenses as ‘life changing’ and ‘my best investment ever’.

-Click and drag the green bar in the center of each image to simulate how person with colour deficiency might see the image.
+Click and drag the green bar in the centre of each image to simulate how person with colour deficiency might see the image.

 In 2008 For Eyes Optometrists Auckland became affiliates of Colour Blind Sight Centre and brought ColorView lenses to colour blind patients in New Zealand.